 Average Cost: $250

 The Breakdown: Hipster alert!
 Tungsten is the new overgrown beard of the wedding ring world.
 If you want to skip the traditional route and go for something unique, tungsten may be perfect for you.
 The majority of tungsten wedding bands are black or grey.
-There is a white option, but I would advise against going that route because any scratch will really stand out on a white tungsten ring.
+There is a white option, but I would advise against going that route because any damage will really stand out on a white tungsten ring.
 And while tungsten is harder than steel and titanium, there’s something about wedding rings that find a way to get scratched no matter what their made of.
 Having said that, tungsten is really a style choice more than anything else.
 It’s a perfectly strong and reliable metal, but it just looks so much different than any other platinum, gold or palladium ring.
 And on the other plus side, tungsten rings are so much cheaper than any other ring on the market.
 If you want to go totally crazy, get a tungsten ring and line it with oversized diamonds.
 You will definitely stand out, then.
+Just remember tungsten can’t really be resized, so keep that in mind before you buy.

 The Verdict: If you like the look, go for it!